AjjayK/datathon2022-challenge/README.md

 ## What is an embedding?
 An embedding is a dense mathematical representation of some input data.
 For this challenge, the embedding is the first half of Bloomberg INDG's prototype model to assign news articles to various publishing channels.

-The output is a 512 element list `list` of 16 floating point numbers from -1 to 1.
+The output is a 512 element list of 16 floating point numbers from -1 to 1.
 The list is a compressed representation of the input text fed to the model.
 For those with experience in deep learning, this is the output of a tanh pooling layer.

 ## The Data
 There are two embedding datasets for this challenge